• How the May 4th, 1970 events changed my life and shaped my career

 A day later we held a memorial candlelight march that left the campus and wound around the surrounding tiny college town.
 We were angry – not only about the four dead in Ohio, but by the failure of the university to make unanimous what we felt was the proper response, statewide.
 I doubt, however, that when people look back on the occasion of this fiftieth anniversary, they will remember, “There was that one school that stayed open.”

-I remember the night of May 4th as the moment I realized I actually had what it took, after all, to put together what turned out to be a long, full career in broadcasting.
+I remember the night of May 4th as the moment I understood I actually had what it took, after all, to put together what turned out to be a long, full career in broadcasting.
 Even though that path wasn’t apparent to me at that point.